insideout10/wordlift-docs/docs/getting-started.rst

 .. warning::

-    Even though we're already using WordLift 3 on some production web sites and there's no harm to data, we **strongly suggest** to make a full back-up of your site data before installing WordLift.
+    Even though we've been using WordLift v.
+3 on production web sites for quite some times and there's no harm to data, we **strongly suggest** to make a full back-up of your site data before installing WordLift.